AESiR-0/AESiR-0/README.md

 - 👋 Hi, I’m @AESiR-0
-- 👀 I’m interested in Ai & ML
+- 👀 I’m interested in Web dev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, microservice-architectures and Js and its frameworks
 - 📫 How to reach me : Twitter - @PrathamChellan5
                        LinkedIn - Pratham Chellani
                        Instagram - @pratt_1.0